lbaldy/flipper-plugin-async-storage-advanced/README.md

 ## Introduction

-This plugin is designed to work with Flipper (https://fbflipper.com/) and Async Storage (https://github.com/react-native-async-storage/async-storage) libarary.
+This plugin is designed to work with Flipper (https://fbflipper.com/) and Async Storage (https://github.com/react-native-async-storage/async-storage) library.

 The plugin provides standard read/write/delete/update operations on the Async Storage keys in React Native applications.